-Teachers play a key role in reducing chronic absence by teaching children - and reinforcing to parents - the value of attendance.
+Teachers and early education providers play a key role in reducing chronic absence by teaching children - and reinforcing to parents - the value of attendance.
 Teachers witness how absences can disrupt learning, not just for the absent student but for the entire classroom.
 They can emphasize attendance from Day One, use parent teacher conferences to talk about attendance and promote a culture of attendance all year long.
 Click here for our Teaching Attendance toolkit.

 Principals set the tone for the entire school, ensuring that students, parents and teachers know that attendance matters.
 That message can be conveyed by greeting families every morning, sending letters homes and making robocalls.
 Principals can call for the district to provide the data needed to identify atrisk students in need of support.
 They can also help identify and address systemic barriers and provide professional development to teachers.
-Click here for more tools for schools.
+Click here for our Leading Attendance toolkit.